Australian Open Series: Adelaide International

 The Adelaide International forms part of the Women's Tennis Association (WTA) Tour and Association of Tennis Professionals (ATP) Tour.
 The inaugural tournament was staged in January 2020 and took place at the upgraded Memorial Drive Park facility.
-In 2023, there will be held as two events held in consecutive weeks in the lead up to the Australian Open.
+In 2022 and 2023 there were two events ("Adelaide International 1" and "Adelaide International 2") held in consecutive weeks in the lead up to the Australian Open.
+In 2024, with the return of the Brisbane International in Week 1, the Adelaide International returned to a single tournament in the week leading into the Australian Open.